 The role of women in different spheres of influence cannot be overemphasized as her intuitiveness aides proper thinking when it comes to both economic and household issues.

-With the spate of unemployment in Africa, analyst have identified the role of women as catalysts of change in corporate recruitment.
+With the spate of unemployment in Africa, the analyst has identified the role of women as catalysts of change in corporate recruitment.
 These and many others were outlined in an exclusive interview with Dionne Kerr, Chief Executive Officer, Siyakha Consulting South Africa.
 Excerpt:

-In few sentences, please describe the person of MS. DIONNE KERR.
+In a few sentences, please describe the person of MS. DIONNE KERR.

 Dionne Kerr is the founder and CEO of Siyakha Consulting for the past 18 years.
 She is a previous director of the British Chamber of Business in South Africa, a representative of the “Catalyst” programme, an initiative of the UK government to promote trade between SMME’s in both countries; she is the previous Chairperson of the National Association of BEE Consultants; the previous Deputy Chairperson and currently director of the Association of B-BBEE professionals; she sits on the Wisdom Board for the African Sustainability Network, she is a committee member of the Transformation Committee for the Black Business Council in South Africa; she participates actively in the media, speaks regularly at conferences both in South Africa and internationally and is a recipient of the DIVA Africa Award for her work in SMME Development.

 One of your focus areas has to do with advising companies on job creation programmes.
 Unemployment is one of the major challenges Africa is faced with presently.
 Do you think these job creation programmes have had a positive impact on the African continent?